1jour1vin

 RVF

-"A series of high-quality white Anjou wines: with just a hint of sweetness, Le Cornillard has a generous profile. " (Le Guide des Meilleurs Vins de France 2015 - RVF).
-An Anjou with an aromatic complexity of ripe fruit on the nose, with a stony, mineral character.
-Powerful and firm on the palate, with a beautiful mineral structure, persistent and well-structured.
+“A series of top-tier white Anjou wines: with just a hint of sweetness, Le Cornillard offers a generous profile. ” (The Guide to the Best Wines of France 2015 - RVF).
+An Anjou with a nose displaying the aromatic complexity of ripe fruit, along with a stony, mineral character.
+Powerful and firm on the palate, with a beautiful mineral backbone that is persistent and structured.
 Very charming!

 Rated site